Seigenkousya/Kinakochan/README.md

 # Language specifications
 kinako-chan is a multibyte programming language.
-It have eight tokens like brainfuck.
+It consists of only eight simple token like brainfuck and an instruction pointer.

+_kinako-chan is fully Turing complete._

 |kinako-chan|brainfuck|C language|
 |-------|-------|-------|